mathisbeauty/airdrop/README.md

 # Airdrop Portal

 This project contains:
 - Smart contracts for the SingDao ERC-20 token (`./contracts/SingDao.sol`).
-These were grabbed from the official token source [here](https://etherscan.io/address/0x993864e43caa7f7f12953ad6feb1d1ca635b875f#code)
+These were downloaded from the official token source [here](https://etherscan.io/address/0x993864e43caa7f7f12953ad6feb1d1ca635b875f#code)
+- Smart contracts for the SingNet ERC-20 token (`./contracts/SingDao.sol`).
+It was downloaded from the official token source [here](https://etherscan.io/address/0x5b7533812759b45c2b44c19e320ba2cd2681b542#code)
 - Simple smart contract for simulating basic airdrop mechanics
-- React frontend to
+- React frontend that acts as a simpler version of the airdrop portal

 Project bootstrapped with Truffle CLI.